Last Updated on

 So, you want to know about half-life?
 No, not the first-person shooter video game that came out in 1998.
 Wow,1998, that’s twenty years ago.

 We aren’t talking about that half-life.
-Today, we’re addressing the half-life of THC in marijuana, and how it affects the average substance user.
+Today, we’re addressing the THC half life in marijuana, and how it affects the average substance user.

 Our human tendencies in life are to get the most out of something that we are using or want when we partake of it.
 You really can’t experience something when you have a limitation on it, and that is why we tend to test boundaries.